 There are three basic types of commercial deer farming operations:

 - Breeding involves breeding

 - Velvet purchasing or breeding deer and selecting stags with good antlers for velvet production.
-Because of the difficulties of handling stags this is unlikely to be a practical option for the lifestyle farmer.
+Because of the difficulties of handling stags, this is unlikely to be a practical option for the lifestyle farmer.

 Most lifestyle farmers don’t attempt to profit from their deer.
 They may well simply want to have a few deer around to look at.
-This means they may have a stag, a few hinds and their calves.
+This means they may have a stag, a few hinds, and their calves.
 Single stags don’t have to be de-velveted, but if they are it is a vet-only procedure when the antlers are velvet in summer.
-Hard antlers can be removed later by any stockman but this is a very dangerous procedure because stags in hard antler are very aggressive.
+Hard antlers can be removed later by any stockman but this is a very dangerous procedure because stags in hard antlers are very aggressive.